 Rate Review helps protect you from unreasonable rate increases.
-Insurance companies must now publicly justify any rate increase of 10% or more before raising your premium.
-This does not apply to grandfathered plans.
+Insurance companies must now publicly explain any rate increase of 10% or more before raising your premium.
+This does not apply to grandfathered plans

-The 80/20 Rule generally requires insurance companies to spend at least 80% of the money they take in on premiums on your health care and quality improvement activities instead of administrative, overhead, and marketing costs.
+The 80/20 Rule generally requires insurance companies to spend at least 80% of the money they take in from premiums on health care costs and quality improvement activities.
+The other 20% can go to administrative, overhead, and marketing costs.

 The 80/20 rule is sometimes known as Medical Loss Ratio, or MLR.
 If an insurance company uses 80 cents out of every premium dollar to pay for your medical claims and activities that improve the quality of care, the company has a Medical Loss Ratio of 80%.